dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 ##### accessControl.updateOrgInviteStatus(inviteId, accepted, \[orgName\]) ⇒ `Promise`

-\-- TerminusX API --- Accept /Reject invitation. if the invitation has been accepted we add the current user to the organization. the only user that can accept this invitation is the user registered with the invitation email, we indentify the user with the jwt token **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.
+\-- TerminusX API --- Accept/Reject invitation.
+If the invitation has been accepted we add the current user to the organization.
+The only user that can accept this invitation is the user registered with the invitation email.
+We identify the user with the jwt token.

+**Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-inviteId
+- inviteId

-`string`
+- `string`

-The invite id to updated.
+- The invite id to update.

+---

-accepted
+- accepted

-`boolean`
+- `boolean`

-The status of the invitation.
+- The status of the invitation.

+---

-\[orgName\]
+- \[orgName\]

-`string`
+- `string`

-The organization name.
+- The organization name.

+{% /table %}

 **Example**